anataliocs/minimal-viable-dex-3web-demo/README.md

 Implementation of a minimal viable DEX dapp on Ethereum, built with Next.js, ThirdWeb and Tailwind.

+This application will demonstrate how to:
+- Approve the contract
+- Bootstrap liquidity
+- Deposit to the Liquidity Pool(LP)
+- Swap a token for ETH

 ## Run Application

 `npm run dev`